Mshivam2409/Go-HLS-Streamer/Readme.md

 ### Docker

 You can also use the provided Dockerfile.
-Please ensure you modify the `hls.yaml`.
+Please ensure you modify the `hls.yaml` and mount it correctly at `/root/hls/yaml`.

 ## Data Flow